xan105/node-xinput-ffi/README.md

 - directionThreshold?: number (0.2)

 float [0.0,1.0] to handle cardinal direction.<br/>
-Set it to 0 to only get "UP RIGHT", "UP LEFT", "DOWN LEFT", "DOWN RIGHT".<br/>
+Set it to `0` so `direction[]` only reports "UP RIGHT", "UP LEFT", "DOWN LEFT", "DOWN RIGHT".<br/>
-Otherwise add "RIGHT", "LEFT", "UP", "DOWN" to the previous using threshold to <br/>
+Otherwise "RIGHT", "LEFT", "UP", "DOWN" will be added to the above using threshold to <br/>
 differentiate the 2 axes by using range of [-threshold,threshold].

+💡 If you **just** want "RIGHT", "LEFT", "UP" and "DOWN" the easiest way is to set this to `0.8` with the default deadzone.<br/>
+Alternatively play with this value and/or deadzone to decide on a thresold and ignore when `direction[]` has a length of 2.

 - triggerThreshold?: number (30)